-Welcome to Boulder Community Health's Cardiac Rehabilitation program, the only AACVPR (American Association of Cardiovascular and Pulmonary Rehabilitation) certified program in the county!
+Welcome to Boulder Community Health's Cardiac Rehabilitation program.
 Our services are designed to help cardiac patients resume full and active lives, and avoid future heart problems.
 The program offers:

 • Monitored exercise with an individualized exercise prescription

 - Focusing on cardiovascular endurance, muscular strength and endurance, balance, and stretching each session.

 • Education on adopting heart healthy habits including